HillsMakan/sydneyhillsmakan/src/content/partner/aikomama.md

 Indulge in a local seafood experience like no other with our Bluefin Tuna from Port Lincoln, expertly prepared to showcase its delicate flavour and freshness.

 Signature Dish ...
-Poke Bowl – Bluefin Tuna, Cherry Tomato, Seaweed Salad and many more.
+Poke Bowl – Bluefin Tuna, Cherry Tomato, Seaweed Salad.

 **Location :** 14 Boronia Rd, Vermont, 3133, VIC, Australia